kiyagak/Splunk-Portfolio/EC2-Install.md

 <img width="1384" height="643" alt="image" src="https://github.com/user-attachments/assets/3f069377-1361-49c9-a5ef-0c1ed10c1dfd" />

+## Access the Splunk Enterprise Web Interface

 Browse to the web interface.
 For example, if your Splunk EC2 instance has a public IPv4 address of 8.8.8.8 you will browse to http://8.8.8.8:8000.
 Sign in using your username and password:

 <img width="1386" height="890" alt="image" src="https://github.com/user-attachments/assets/e9fed983-497a-4762-a80a-c149fc169e1f" />

 You have logged into Splunk Enterprise within an AWS Ubuntu EC2 instance.

+## What I Learned
+I learned how to create an AWS EC2 Ubuntu instance where I installed Splunk Enterprise.
+I learned the minimum system requirements needed by Splunk Enterprise to run on an AWS EC2 instance.
+EC2 instances require specific security group rules needed to allow Splunk Enterprise to function correctly.
+The default inbound traffic rules do not allow Splunk's web interface to function.
+A a result, an additional rule was made to allow TCP port 8000 traffic to come in from the Internet to gain access to the Splunk Enterprise web interface.
+I also accessed the Splunk website to get the Splunk .deb package needed to install Splunk onto my Ubuntu EC2 instance.